red-kite-solutions/stalker/docs/docs/development/api.md

-# Red Kite API
+# API

 Every frontend-available data and more is accessible through the API.
 Simply create your API key in your profile, and then add it as a header when querying the API.

 The API is available at `/api/`.
-You can do an unauthenticated check at `/api/ping` that replies a simple string, and an authenticated check at `/api/` that gets the version.
+You can do an unauthenticated request at `/api/ping` that replies a simple string, and an authenticated request at `/api/` that gets the version.

 Unauthenticated `GET` request to `/api/ping`: